-- This constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
+- Hastings Borough Council agreed a revised Constitution at its meeting on 18th March 2020.
+The Constitution is kept up to date by regular review.
+This Constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
 Some of these processes are required by the law, while others are a matter for the Council to choose. - 2.
 The Constitution is divided into 16 articles which set out the basic rules governing the Council's business.
 More detailed procedures and codes of practice are provided in separate rules and protocols at the end of the document.